scalawithcats/scala-with-cats/src/pages/monads/index.md

 `flatMap` is generating these combinations from our code, which simply says "get x from here and y from over there".

-The type chart in [@fig:monads:list-type-chart] illustrates this behaviour: although the result of `flatMap` (`List[B]`) is the same type as the result of the user-supplied function, the end result is actually a larger list
+The type chart in Figure [@fig:monads:list-type-chart] illustrates this behaviour: although the result of `flatMap` (`List[B]`) is the same type as the result of the user-supplied function, the end result is actually a larger list